anttih/Sham/index.md

 Sham - test stub and spy for PHP
 ====================================

 Sham is test stub and spy (test double) for PHP 5.3 and up.
-The idea behind Sham is to allow everything to be done to a Sham instance.
 Sham records every interaction you have with it, you can then later investigate what happened.
 It does not self-verify, use your testing framework for asserting.

 ## Download and Install